 When a 200-year-old witch attacks her, sixteen-year-old bookworm Lainey Styles is determined to find a logical explanation.
 Even with the impossible staring her in the face, Lainey refuses to believe it—until she finds a photograph linking the witch to her dead mother.

 Partial synopsis provided by Goodreads.

-Publication Date: February 6, 2018
+Publication Date: January 30, 2018

 Page Count: 408

-Genre: New Adult, Fantasy, Retellings
+Genre: Young Adult, Fantasy, Paranormal

-Cover Artist: Anna Gorovoy
+Cover Artist: Jake Slavik

 I received a copy of this book via Netgalley in exchange for an honest review.
 Thank you!